smaccoun/aeson-generic-ts/README.md

 ## About

 This project is under development and will be used in production once it's ready.
-I'd call it's current state alpha, as there are a lot of design decisions still being made about this library.
+I'd call it's current state beta, as there are a lot of design decisions still being made about this library.
 See Design Goals for what's going into the implementation of this library

 ## Design Goals